Schallaven/chem-name-gen/README.md

-                       F times of the word list of the FOLDOC dictionary; this will allow to over- or under-emphasize the chemistry part of the generated words (default: 1.0 = balanced) --no_cut             do not cut down the word list from the chemistry --remove_spaces, -r  removes spaces from generated words
+                       F times of the word list of the FOLDOC dictionary; this will allow to over- or under-emphasize the chemistry part of the generated words (default: 1.0 = balanced) -a AB, --acronym AB  generate names to fit the given acronym --no_cut             do not cut down the word list from the chemistry --remove_spaces, -r  removes spaces from generated words